 Union Or Professional Memberships

 Another tricky one.
-Many people will have pensions tied to memberships in Unions or professional organizations.
+Many people will have pensions tied to memberships in unions or professional organizations.
 Again, this is a minor tie, so if you have to keep it for a good reason, you will not likely run into any problems.

-There are also a few extras which CCRA throws into the IT221, such as maintaining a mailing address, a phone directory listing, even having Canadian magazine subscriptions.
-Obviously, the government needs to feed itself, and so CCRA will do its absolute best to keep you resident in Canada.
+There are also a few extras that CCRA throws into the IT221, such as maintaining a mailing address, a phone directory listing, even having Canadian magazine subscriptions.
+Obviously, the government needs to feed itself, and so CCRA will do its absolute best to keep you a resident in Canada.
 The bulletin also specifies things that CCRA expects to see if you return – such as establishing residential ties in your new home.
 For that reason, keep copies of bills, and assuming you’re renting, a copy of your lease.
 If you ever decide to return, having these documents will help to prove your residency in another country.

 Escaping from Canada’s tax system can be quite painless as long as you follow the points outlined in this article.
 If you are able to follow the golden rule: Sell everything, close all accounts, and act as if you’re never coming back, you should have no problems.
 Talking to a tax accountant and/or lawyer is always recommended, as everybody’s situation is a little different.

 The opportunities for living and working outside Canada are practically endless.
 This crazy little country has more than a few stories to tell, and there are excellent job opportunities for people in the insurance and IT fields.
-If you’re able to broaden your horizons by moving, by all means do so!
+If you’re able to broaden your horizons by moving, by all means, do so!

 Excerpted from “How I Escaped The Greedy Hands Of The Great White North: Escaping Canada” in Escape From America Magazine, Issue 65.